-The adhesive will help to soundproof your basement: It’s not quite to the extent that you could host a rave there without complaints from next door (unless your neighbors are super cool), but you might be able to use it for band practice or watching movies in surround sound.
+- The adhesive will help to soundproof your basement: It’s not quite to the extent that you could host a rave there without complaints from next door (unless your neighbors are super cool), but you might be able to use it for band practice or watching movies in surround sound.

 - The glue will allow the bamboo flooring planks to expand/contract naturally: This translates to a smaller chance of problems arising from humidity.

 - This has the potential to get messy fast: If you’ve never glued down a whole floor before, you might underestimate what is involved, and if you aren’t careful, you could end up stuck to the floor!

 Using the floating method

-You’ll probably agree that the phrase “We all float down here” is comforting when referring to bamboo floors instead of the clown from the IT movies.
+You’ll probably agree that the phrase “We all float down here” is comforting when referring to bamboo floors instead of the IT movies’ clown.
 If you don’t, then you’re probably Pennywise.

 Pros and Cons

 Now let’s take a look at the advantages and disadvantages of this method, so you can see if it’s the right choice for you.

 - It’s super easy to do as a novice: You’ll save money on installation.
 Yay!

 - There’s a limit to the distance that installed bamboo flooring can reach using this method: If you have a bigger room to cover, you won’t be able to use the floating installation method unless you can install a transition molding to break up the long runs.
-The recommended maximum runs for an engineered bamboo floor laid in a basement are 25 feet across the widths of the planks and 45 feet down the lengths of the planks.
+The recommended maximum runs for an engineered bamboo floor laid in a basement are 25 feet across the planks’ widths and 45 feet down the planks’ lengths.

 What you need to do before installing bamboo flooring

 When purchasing bamboo flooring, as with any big purchase for your home, there are some things that you’ll need to do to be sure the product you’re buying is the right one for you.
 This ensures you don’t end up with a big bill and a wasted product.

 What should you do?

 1. If gluing down, test your basement floor for moisture levels